 Cheesy Broccoli and Carrots Soup

-- A hand grater or food processor with grater attachment
+- A hand grater or food processor with grater attachment to grate the cheese

 - 2 tbsp butter

 - 1 medium onion, chopped

 - 1 cup diced carrots

 - 3 cloves of garlic, smashed and peeled.

 - 3 tbsp flour

 - 2 tsp salt